rahulbordoloi/Enhanced-Analytic-System-for-Smart-University-Assistance/README.md

 ## 3. Mission Objective
 Our aim is to build a complete self-adapted system that deals with several problems together without manual interference.
 Using all sub-systems integrated in a single platform will make it more robust and efficient both in terms of technology and time management.
 The auto-correlated system we aim to build provides a solution by taking output of a sub-system as an input to the other one.
 ## 4. Project Goal
-➢ Suggesting freshers the branch that is most suitable for them ➢ To simplify the process of allotment of hostel to students ➢ A virtual static Mentor Bot to reduce workload.
+➢ Suggesting freshers the branch that is most suitable for them <br>
+➢ To simplify the process of allotment of hostel to students ➢ A virtual static Mentor Bot to reduce workload.
 ➢ Career recommendation to under-graduate engineering students for higher education